 When an application program first begins execution an environment is made available to it.
-The System V Interface Definition, Fourth Edition pages for envvar(BA_ENV), exec(BA_OS), and system(BA_OS) contain detailed descriptions of this information.
+The X/Open CAE Specification, Issue 4.2 and the SystemXV Interface Definition, Third Edition (see the Conformance Rule in Chapter 1) pages for envvar, exec, and system contain detailed descriptions of this information.X

-The System V Interface Definition, Fourth Edition is the definitive reference for information about the execution environment of System V processes; all of this information applies to ABI-conforming systems.
-The specific System V Interface Definition, Fourth Edition references given above will lead an interested reader to all appropriate information, but are not exhaustive in themselves.
+The X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Third X Edition (see the Conformance Rule in Chapter 1) are the definitive reference for information about the execution environment of System V processes; all of this information applies to ABI-conforming systems.
+The specific references given above will lead an interested reader to all appropriate information, but are not exhaustive in themselves.